React Tutorial

 In our application, the todos are displayed by the following JSX, which renders their text

 field.
 The event handler for updating the todo is written inline.
-Notice how database.put
+Notice how ledger.put

 is used to toggle the completed